 Special assessment requirements

-Successful completion of the professional experience component (equivalent to 3.5 days) is critical to success in the whole unit.
+- Successful completion of the professional experience component (equivalent to 3.5 days).

 Class contact: 3 hours/week x 11 weeks = 33 hours